What's Here

 - the dataset is considered to be a child of the What’s Here target on the map

-- can be configured to be searchable by using the optional
+- can be configured to be searchable using the optional

 searchFieldskeyword - configuration: